 Lenders pay one (or more) of the UK’s three different credit reference agencies (CRAs) to gain access to your credit report.
 As a result, there are three separate versions.
 They will overlap a lot, but some information may differ depending on where they get their data.

 The three major CRAs in the UK are:

 Lenders will use at least one of these CRAs to check your credit report, with some cross-referencing between two or all three.
 You have a legal right to view your credit report from each CRA, to check for errors and make sure it’s in good condition.
 Each can supply you with a credit score based on their assessment of your report.

 How does my credit history affect a loan application?

 The better shape your credit history is in, the more likely you are to be accepted for a loan.
 This is because lenders will view you as a reliable borrower if you have a strong history of making previous repayments on time and in full.
 You may also qualify for better rates and terms with a good credit history.

 Any late or missed payments mean you are less likely to see your application accepted.
-Other issues such as CCJs, maxing out available credit or having financial links to someone with a bad credit rating may also affect your application chances.
+Other issues such as CCJs or maxing out available credit may also affect your application chances.
 In many cases you may still be accepted, but are likely to be offered higher interest rates and less favourable terms.